ava-labs/avalanche-docs/docs/subnets/evm-customization/geth-coreth-subnetevm-precopmpileevm.md

 following ways:

 - Configurable fees and gas limits were added in genesis
-- Avalanche hardforks were merged into the single "Subnet EVM" hardfork
+- Avalanche hard forks were merged into the single "Subnet EVM" hard fork
-- Atomic Txs and Shared Memory were removed
+- Atomic TXs and Shared Memory were removed
 - Multicoin Contract and State were removed

 ## Precompile-EVM